OrdnanceSurvey/os-data-hub-api-tutorials/web-development/locate-toid/README.md

 Many web forms we use online require us to provide an address - for billing or shipping details, routing, to get a ride and so on.
 It can be quite tricky for developers to create web forms that capture this address accurately.
 What happens if a road name is misspelled, or in all lowercase?
 What if there is another road with the same name in a nearby town?
 Capturing and verifying addresses is a difficult problem to solve.

 The OS Places API is a solution to that problem.
-With the API, developers get on-demand access to AddressBase Premium, OS's premiere addressing dataset.
+With the API, developers get on-demand access to AddressBase Premium, OS's flagship address database.
 A variety of query options enable devs to match and cleanse addresses based on text, postcode, UPRN and location.

 In this tutorial we let a user type in an address to look up, query the OS Places API, and fly to the location using the Vector Tile API and Mapbox GL JS.
 We'll describe key code snippets here - to follow along download the directory here, or clone the os-data-hub-tutorials repository.